ABHINAV231204/Brace/README.md

 - Use arrow keys to move Jack and spacefat to make him jump.

-- Press T to toggle the torch.
+- Press T to toggle the torch, and C for punching.

 - Avoid obstacles, defeat enemies, and collect items to progress through the game.